 It doesn’t get any easier for the bottom club as they travel to Port Talbot tomorrow – though that will hold no fear after the May meeting between the sides.

 The Pirates were limited to 176-9 before one of their old boys, Glamorgan one-day star Chris Cooke, smashed 88 to see Usk home.

-A repeat would give Huw Wilcox and his side a timely boost as they attempt to climb the table and, with the Premier League expansion to 12 teams delayed, avoid the need for promotion criteria to save their bacon.
+A repeat would give Huw Wilcox and his side a timely boost as they attempt to climb the table and, with the Premier League expansion to 12 teams delayed, avoid the need for promotion criteria to